-Sandy Carroll Takes a Musical Journey on New CD, Last Southern Belle, Coming February 19 on Catfood Records
+Sandy Carroll Takes a Musical Journey on New CD, Last Southern Belle.

 Produced by Multi-Grammy-Winner Jim Gaines and Recorded in Tennessee & Muscle Shoals, Alabama, Songs Reflect Carroll’s Experiences as a Southern Woman

-EL PASO, TX – Catfood Records announces a February 19, 2016, release date for Last Southern Belle, the new album from celebrated singer/songwriting Sandy Carroll.
+EL PASO, TX – Last Southern Belle, the latest album from celebrated singer/songwriting Sandy Carroll enjoyed some serious success for some time after its release.
+The title track held the #1 position for 6 weeks on the Roots Music charts for contemporary country songs and the CD hit #1 on the Indie Music charts.
 Produced by Sandy’s husband, multi-Grammy-winner Jim Gaines, Last Southern Belle was recorded primarily at Bessie Blue Studio in West Tennessee, with additional recording done at Nutthouse Studio in Muscle Shoals, Alabama.
 The CD includes backing from a host of all-star musicians, including legendary bassist David Hood, guitarist Will McFarlane and drummer Steve Potts.
 Several songs on the new CD were co-written with Mark Narmore who is in the Alabama Music Hall of Fame and has penned several big hits (“That’s What I Love About Sunday,” “Moon Over Georgia,” “Like There Ain’t No Yesterday”).

-Sandy Carroll will support the release of Last Southern Belle with a series of shows, including Sunday, February 21, at Huey's Midtown in Memphis (4-7PM) to kick-off the album’s release, with other dates expected to be announced in Nashville, Muscle Shoals and the Midwest.
+Sandy Carroll supported the release of Last Southern Belle with a series of shows, including Sunday, February 21, at Huey's Midtown in Memphis (4-7PM) to kick-off the album’s release, with other dates expected to be announced in Nashville, Muscle Shoals and the Midwest.

 “This is the music of a journey: from universal pain and loss (‘Headin’ Out on Empty,’ ‘The Nothing in Your Eyes’) to hope (‘Driving Toward the Sun’) and laughter (‘Tattoo That I Can’t Undo’), but mostly this music is about the South,” Carroll says about the new album’s songs.